 In the window that appears, select Project > Owner.

-Click Done.
-You will be prompted to configure the OAuth consent screen with information about your application.
+You will be prompted to configure the OAuth consent screen.
 Click on Configure consent screen.

 Make sure to agree to the Google API Services: User Data Policy and click Continue.